jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 # Steps that need to be done manually (Windows 11)

+## If on VM or additional Windows partition

+### Activate windows

+- using the official key on the main partition
+- using <https://massgrave.dev/> elsewhere (might be reinstalled often...)

 ## File explorer

 - Hide extensions of known file types - disable